On Making a Crown

 25th March, 2014

-After being provided with an image to inspire the design of the crown, I set about working out a way I could produce it.
+After being provided with an image of a Dolce and Gabbana crown to inspire the design, I set about working out a way I could produce it.
+It's not every day you get a crown commission, so needless to say, there were challenges ahead.
 The part which would take the longest was piercing out the lacework with a jewellery saw.
-Seeing as I had a relatively short amount of time to get this done with the deadline being a wedding day, I came up with an alternative solution that would look just as effective and have more sentiment than a pierced piece of metal.
+As there was a short amount of time to get this done with the deadline being a wedding day, there was no option to extension.
+I came up with an alternative method that would look as effective and have more sentiment than a pierced piece of metal.

-I decided that a piece of vintage handmade lace would make a suitable base, and when I visited Sabrina Evans (Sabio design) she produced a fantastic piece that was exactly the dimensions I required.
-Lucky.
+The solution was a piece of vintage handmade lace which made a perfect base.
+When I visited Sabrina Evans (Sabio design) she produced a fantastic piece that was the exact dimension required.

-From here, I cut the lace to the dimension of position it would sit on Kirshas head, and stiffened it with 3 layers of watered down PVA glue.
+From here, I cut the lace to the dimension of position it would sit on on Kirsha's head, and stiffened it with 3 layers of diluted PVA glue.
 I stitched it up the back with fine thread, and posted it to Sydney to be cast in sterling silver.

-If you follow the order of the photos below, it will give you an idea of the making process without needing to read too much, but if you have any questions, please email me at and I'll happily answer them.
+If you follow the order of the photos below, it will give you an idea of the making process.